enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

       Operator or Control           Locus of Production or Side-Effect
       ---------------------------   -----------------------------------
       html_tabs          Helper     HtmlOutput
-                                    Yields the count of 'tabs' in the current OutputIndent.
+                                    Get: Yields the string used for a single 'tab' of the OutputIndent
+                                    Set: Sets the string used

       html_tabstring     Helper     HtmlOutput
                                     Yields the string used for a single 'tab'